ghostfreeman/volcanolairwebsigh/content/jobs/gameplay-developer-remote.md

 ## These won't hurt either
 * Experience with Godot and Unity game engines
 * Familiarity with Kanban style development
+* You live in or near the Denver/Colorado Springs area.
+This isn't required though!

 ## Compensation
 95-105k Annually depending on location, skillset, and other factors.